 - Is your staff trained on the proper protocol for a natural disaster?

-- Do you have a communications statement ready for your customers if you’re unable to fulfil commitments?
+- Do you have a communications statement ready for your customers if you’re unable to fulfill commitments?

 Electrical power outages